bb-io/OpenAI/README.md

 ## Batch processing

-You can use async (batch) actions to process large XLIFF files.
-The async action will return a `batch` object that you can use to check the status of the processing by using Batch ID.
+You can use batch (async) actions to process large XLIFF files.
+The batch action will return a `batch` object that you can use to check the status of the processing by using Batch ID.

-- **(Async) Process XLIFF file** - Asynchronously process each translation unit in the XLIFF file according to the provided instructions (by default it just translates the source tags) and updates the target text for each unit.
+- **(Batch) Process XLIFF file** - Asynchronously process each translation unit in the XLIFF file according to the provided instructions (by default it just translates the source tags) and updates the target text for each unit.
 For now it supports only 1.2 version of XLIFF.
-- **(Async) Post-edit XLIFF file** - Asynchronously post-edit the target text of each translation unit in the XLIFF file according to the provided instructions and updates the target text for each unit.
+- **(Batch) Post-edit XLIFF file** - Asynchronously post-edit the target text of each translation unit in the XLIFF file according to the provided instructions and updates the target text for each unit.
 For now it supports only 1.2 version of XLIFF.
-- **(Async) Get Quality Scores for XLIFF file** - Asynchronously get quality scores for each translation unit in the XLIFF file.
+- **(Batch) Get Quality Scores for XLIFF file** - Asynchronously get quality scores for each translation unit in the XLIFF file.

 To get the results of the batch processing, you can use the following actions:

-- **Get results of the async process** - Get the results of the batch process.
-This action is suitable only for processing and post-editing XLIFF file and should be called after the async process is completed.
+- **Get results of the batch process** - Get the results of the batch process.
+This action is suitable only for processing and post-editing XLIFF file and should be called after the batch process is completed.
 - **Get quality scores results** - Get the quality scores results of the batch process.
-This action is suitable only for getting quality scores for XLIFF file and should be called after the async process is completed.
+This action is suitable only for getting quality scores for XLIFF file and should be called after the batch process is completed.

 Note, that you should specify the correct original XLIFF file in `Original XLIFF` input.
 It will help us to construct the correct XLIFF file with updated target segments.